WVYB

 WVYB (103.3 FM) is a radio station broadcasting a Top 40 (CHR) format.
 Licensed to Holly Hill, Florida, United States, the station serves the Daytona Beach area.
 The station is currently owned by Southern Stone Communications, LLC.
+WVYB broadcasts using HD Radio technology.
+The digital subchannel of WVYB-HD2 plays Dance music, and is known as "Revolution 93.5".
+It feeds FM translator W228CT at 93.5 MHz.

 History

 The station was assigned the call letters WAHJ on March 11, 1994.
-On April 25, 1997, the station changed its call sign to WDXD and again on November 3, 1999, to the current WVYB.
+On April 25, 1997, the station changed its call sign to WDXD and started a country music format as Dixie 103.
+The station's call sign was changed again on November 3, 1999 to the current WVYB.